Are You Hard of Hearing or Hearing Impaired?

 The sounds reach a ‘dead end’ and are never translated by the brain and so are never ‘heard.’

-When it comes to diseases, there are a number of things that can be contracted which can lead to permanent hearing loss.
+When it comes to diseases, there are a number of things that can be contracted which can lead to permanent loss.

 There are also a number of drugs that can lead to you being hearing impaired including certain types of drugs such as Aminoglycosides, Antimetabolites, Loop diuretics and even Salicylates (like aspirin).